JonSalazar/voProj/README.md

 ```

-Then you can use the following REST endpoints
+Then you can use the following REST endpoints.
 ```
 POST person
 GET person